EliseBriers/std-accumulate-examples/README.md

 [![Lisence](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

 ## Introduction
-This repo contains all the code files shown in the video [ToDo: video name]. `main.cpp` contains all the unit tests, other classes can be found in their corresponding files.
+This repo contains all the code files shown in the video [C++ Accumulate: More Powerful Than You Think](https://youtu.be/mvC81eguSn8). `main.cpp` contains all the unit tests, other classes can be found in their corresponding files.

 ## Building and testing
 Build the project using cmake and a compiler with C++ 20 abilities.
 Most modern compilers should work.
 Making the file will result in the unit tests getting executed automatically.